 21. (1) Where the Authority determines that an operator's security programme requires amendment, the Authority may direct the respective operator to amend the security programme and submit it to the Authority for approval.

-(2) The Authority shall, where an amended security programme is submitted to it under subregulation (1), approve the security programme in accordance with the procedure prescribed by regulation 19.
+(2) The Authority shall, where an amended security programme is submitted to it under sub regulation (1), approve the security programme in accordance with the procedure prescribed by regulation 19.
+Power of Authority to direct amendment of security programme.